tanmayshankar/RCNN_MDP/README.md

 - Estimating the Transition and Observation models in a POMDP/PODRL setting from demonstrations or simulations.
 - Estimating Reward functions in an Inverse Reinforcement Learning framework.

-Currently problem 1 may be addressed by running the appropriate script, with a stationary reward function as argument.
+Problem 1 may be addressed by running the appropriate script, with a stationary reward function as argument.

 Here's an example: